Antral Gastritis Explained

 The treatment is based on two aspects,

-The diet/lifestyle advices for Antral Gastritis includes:
+The diet/lifestyle advice for Antral Gastritis includes:

-- Eat small frequent meals.
+- Eat small, frequent meals.
 In the diet, lactose or gluten is to be avoided.

 - Also, avoid fried and acidic foods,